sogno-platform/proloaf/CONFIGURATION.md

 the term *station* or *target-station* is used to refer to the city or substation identifier from which the measurement data is originating.
-Most of the example scripts in ProLoaF use the config file for training and evaluation, as it serves as central place for parametrization.
+Most of the example scripts in ProLoaF use the config file for training and evaluation, as it serves as a central place for parametrization.

-So at this stage you should have the main config file for your forecasting project: `./targets/<STATION>/config.json`.
+At this stage you should have the main config file for your forecasting project: `./targets/<STATION>/config.json`.
 [plf-util](https://git.rwth-aachen.de/acs/public/automation/plf/plf-util) comes with basic functions to parse, edit and store the config file.
 We make use of this when calling e.g. our example training script: